DryFHIR/dryfhir/README.md

 # DryFHIR

 [DryFHIR](https://github.com/vadi2/dryfhir) is a simple FHIR server, not much more than a learning exersize of the FHIR specification at this stage.
+Feel free to join in hacking on the server in Lua!

 # Releases